 If you feel like you've got too much stuff in your space or feel distracted or overwhelmed in general, have hope!
 We’ve got some great tips to reduce unnecessary noise, crush soul-crushing clutter, and skip frivolous time-sucks altogether.
-From menu planning and meditating to compression socks and something called knolling, let's dig into the myriad ways we've found (so far) to simplify.
+From menu planning and meditating to compression socks and something called knolling—this series is where we'll dig into the myriad ways we've found (so far) to streamline and simplify.

-Sidenote: We realize this may seem counterintuitive coming from a product-design business...
-That's where our second maxim #GoodDesignIsGoodForYou comes in.
-Because yes, it's true, we make stuff— but the goal of Distil gear is to solve a problem and fit seamlessly into your life so you find yourself spending less time fussing, finding, tidying, and organizing.
-Ideally your behavior will change without even trying— for example, if your slim wallet only carries so many cards, you've got some built-in discipline not to accumulate like you used to.
+That's where our belief that #GoodDesignIsGoodForYou comes in.
+Because yes, it's true, as a product-design company we make stuff—however, the goal of Distil gear is to solve a problem and fit seamlessly into your life so you find yourself spending less time fussing, finding, tidying, and organizing.
+Ideally your behavior will change without even trying—like, if your slim wallet only carries so many cards, you've got some built-in discipline not to accumulate like you used to.
 It's declutter by design.

 So follow along with our 52 Ways to Simplify series as we share our best tips, tricks and hacks for every area of your life.
 The resources we share are not sponsored; any affiliate links will be identified as such, and any referral earnings will be put toward our annual 1% for the Planet donations.